kevinhuang19/Bookstore-Data-Warehouse-Web-Application/README.md

 # Bookstore-Data-warehouse-Web-Application #
 # About #
 A functional E-commerce bookstore that allows users to quickly search and purchase books.
-Data warehouse that keeps track of history and display the analytics of the bookstore.
+Includes a Data warehouse that keeps track of history and display the analytics of the bookstore.

 # Set-up #
 1. Execute sql files